gbabichev/Screen-Snip/README.md

 ## Work in Progress
 - <del>Undo & Redo
-- Add Text fields with font colors, sizes, and background fill.
+- <del>Add Text fields with font colors, sizes, and background fill.</del>
+   - Click onto text area to adjust it.
+Not spwan new text boxes.
 - <del>Add lines with arrows.
+- <del>Objects should be eraseable with delete key.
 - Add auto increment numbers.
 - Add Crop.
 - <del>Lines, Arrows, Shapes, numbers, etc should all be moveable objects.